-(b) Early Retirement.-(1) This subsection applies to an employee of the Government Publishing Office who- "(A) voluntarily separates from service on or after the date of enactment of this Act [Oct.
+"(b) EARLY RETIREMENT.-(1) This subsection applies to an employee of the Government Publishing Office

+"(A) voluntarily separates from service on or after the date of enactment of this Act [Oct.
 21, 1998] and before October 1, 2004; and

-'(B) on such date of separation- "(i) has completed 25 years of service as defined under section 8331(12) or 8401(26) of title 5, United States Code; or
+"(B) on such date of separation-

+"(i) has completed 25 years of service as defined under section 8331(12) or 8401(26) of title 5, United States Code; or

-(ii) has completed 20 years of such service and is at least 50 years of age.
+"(ii) has completed 20 years of such service and is at least 50 years of age.

-"(2) Notwithstanding any provision of chapter 83 or 84 of title 5, United States Code, an employee described under paragraph (1) is entitled to an annuity which shall be computed consistent with the provisions of law applicable to annuities under section 8336(d) or 8414(b) of title 5, United States Code.
+"(2) Notwithstanding any provision of chapter 83 or 84 of title 5, United States Code, an employee described under paragraph (1) is entitled to an annuity which shall be computed consistent with the provisions of law applicable to annuities under section 8336(d) or 8414(b) of title 5.
+United States Code.

-(c) VOLUNTARY SEPARATION INCENTIVE PAYMENTS.- (1) In this subsection, the term 'employee' means an employee of the Government Publishing Office, serving without limitation, who has been currently employed for a continuous period of at least 12 months, except that such term shall not includetems referred to in subparagraph (A); or "(C) an employee who is employed on a temporary when actually employed basis.
+"(c) VOLUNTARY SEPARATION INCENTIVE PAYMENTS.- (1) In this subsection, the term 'employee' means an employee of the Government Publishing Office, serving without limitation, who has been currently employed for a continuous period of at least 12 months, except that such term shall not include-

-(A) a reemployed annuitant under subchapter III of chapter 83 or chapter 84 of title 5, United States Code, or another retirement system for employees of the Government;
+"(A) a reemployed annuitant under subchapter III of chapter 83 or chapter 84 of title 5, United States Code, or another retirement system for employees of the Government;

-"(B) an employee having a disability on the basis of which such employee is or would be eligible for disability retirement under any of the retirement sys-
+"(B) an employee having a disability on the basis of which such employee is or would be eligible for disability retirement under any of the retirement systems referred to in subparagraph (A); or